davidkowalk/tabbed_minecraft_scripting/docs/markdown/docs_main.md

 ```

 ### Run in the Console
-Using the ams transpiler in the console yields the distinct advantage of adding config files allowing the user to compile entire projects at a time.
+Using the tms transpiler in the console yields the distinct advantage of adding config files allowing the user to compile entire projects at a time.

-To install the ams transpiler for windows powershell find the `install.ps1` script.
+To install the tms transpiler for windows powershell find the `install.ps1` script.
 This script will then create a new powershell-profile if needed and add an alias to the setup for the `powershell_wrapper.ps1` script you can find in `/src/`.

 After running the installer you can reference the wrapper-script with `ams` in Powershell.
 Arguments will be passed on to the python script.
 You can get a help prompt by typing in powershell: